Last updated on February 12, 2026

 Best Black Card Draw Payoffs

-Zombies, vampires, and clerics come first to mind since they have dedicated cards on this list.
-But other tribes that touch on black, from pirates to knights to demons to rats, can benefit from some of the creature death-oriented cards in this list.
+Zombies, vampires, and clerics come to mind first since they have dedicated cards on this list.
+But other types that touch on black, from pirates to knights to demons to rats, can benefit from some of the creature death-oriented cards in this list.

 Such cards provide protection from board wipes and other removal.
 And to the extent that your deck wants to sacrifice creatures, even better.